Skip to Content

 A global variable can be configured as an in-memory target in Jitterbit.
 This lets the global variable be used anywhere that a target can be.

 You can choose to create a new Global Variable target on its own, or within an existing operation.
-For more information on how targets work within operations, see Creating an Operation.
-For details on global variables, see using Global Variables.
+For more information on how targets work within operations, see Creating an operation.
+For details on global variables, see using Global variables.

 Within your project in Jitterbit Design Studio, you create a new Global Variable target by any of: